 --

-The UNIX philosophy basically involves giving you enough
+The UNIX philosophy basically involves giving you enough rope to hang yourself.

 And then a couple of feet more, just to be sure.